shachibista/exjobb/README.md

 mobile application, develop strategies for integration of the application and support systems and explore algorithms for preprocessing and extraction of lesions from der- moscopic images.

+# Server

+The server code is situated inside the `server/` directory.
+The easiest way to configure it is using virtualenv.
+It depends on the python programming language, the other dependencies should be resolved using `pip`.
+A nice guide can be found here: http://docs.python-guide.org/en/latest/dev/virtualenvs/

+After installation (and entering the virtualenv), you can simply run "python server.py" and it should run the server.

+You must compile the image processor located in `server/services/backend/` by running `make` in that directory.
+It is a simple (unoptimised) image processor that takes an image and tries to gather metrics required for a dermoscopic diagnosis.
+At the current stage, nothing is done to these metrics.
+It is a very slow process so it is not yet ready-for-use yet --- especially considering that the server blocks while the image is processed (thereby blocking the client) --- and exists purely as a proof-of-concept.
+There are many opportunities for optimisation such as using Opencv's `gpu` module and removing some of the intermediary steps as the code is written with readability and illustration in mind rather than speed.

+Again, *DO NOT* use any of these for production since it is very fragile.

+# Client

+Information on the client will go here once the code is cleaned up ...